 This shoe has a waterproof nubuck leather upper and an eVent waterproof membrane, and those do help to keep the water out.
-However, the ankle opening is only 3.25 inches off the ground, whereas the Oboz has 3.75 inches of clearance.
+However, the ankle opening is only 3.25 inches off the ground, whereas the Hoka One One Tor Summit has 3.75 inches of clearance.
 This makes it more likely for an errant splash of water to get into the Montara and get your feet wet.
 We also had some leaking in the tongue area during our water resistance tests, unlike most of the other "waterproof" models in this review that did not leak at all.

 We gave the Montara a high rating for durability.
 This shoe is well constructed, and though we couldn't put it through a full 250 miles or so for this review, we were impressed by how well it stood up to the miles that it did see.
 We also found very few durability complaints from online user reviews.

 The Ahnu Montara III is a good choice for wider-footed ladies who are looking for a stiff-soled model.
-There's not a lot of arch support either so if you do have flat feet this will be a good choice for you as well.
+There's not a lot of arch support, so if you do have flat feet this will be a good choice for you as well.
 If you have a regular to high arch and plan on hiking in these shoes with a heavier pack, we recommend purchasing an aftermarket insole.
 They also had the lowest water resistance for a "waterproof" shoe, so consider that if you live in wet climates or like to splash around in streams.

-The Montara retail for $145, which is on the higher end for the hiking shoe market.
+The Montara retails for $145, which is on the higher end for the hiking shoe market.
 They are well-made and durable though, so they'll be a good value if they fit you properly.
-The Merrell Moab 2 Ventilator retail for only $100 and scored much higher than the Montaras.
+The Merrell Moab 2 Waterproof retails for only $120 and scored much higher than the Montaras.

 Unfortunately, the Ahnu Montara III is not our favorite pair.
 They are lacking in comfort and stability and don't have the best waterproof capabilities either.
 They are a poor fit for our feet, but perhaps they'll fit yours well.